HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 But don’t let that worry you too much.
 If you have nothing else to use, then bottled water is okay for a little while.
 You won’t notice any immediate effects and it’s unlikely to damage your humidifier if you only use it for a day or two.

 If you use bottled water in your humidifier, be sure to switch back to using distilled water as soon as you can.
 If you don’t, your humidifier will get dirty from scale build-up.

 Can you use filtered water in a humidifier?

 Using filtered water in your humidifier is not recommended since it is not able to remove most dissolved minerals.

 While using a filter is definitely a step in the right direction, it is not able to completely treat tap water for use in a humidifier.
-Water filters also don’t help much for removing microscopic organisms such as viruses.
+Water filters also don’t help much in removing microscopic organisms such as viruses.